godotengine/godot-website/collections/_article/godot-3-3-has-arrived.md

 <a id="lightmapper"></a>
 #### New CPU lightmapper

 The lightmapper in the previous 3.x releases was quickly put together before the 3.0 release and it had some major issues.
 It was reusing parts of the code for baking GIProbes, and that made it quick but not great in terms of quality.
 Back in summer 2019 we already knew Godot 4.0 would feature a completely new GPU-based lightmapper, but it required Vulkan support and 4.0 was still far away, so we tasked Joan Fons ([jfons](https://github.com/jfons)), as part of the [GSoC](https://summerofcode.withgoogle.com) program, to write a new CPU lightmapper for Godot 3.x.
-After a long hiatus in development and a couple of rewrites here and there, the brand new [CPU lightmapper](https://github.com/godotengine/godot/pull/44628) was finally merged into the 3.3 branch at the begining of this year.
+After a long hiatus in development and a couple of rewrites here and there, the brand new [CPU lightmapper](https://github.com/godotengine/godot/pull/44628) was finally merged into the 3.3 branch at the beginning of this year.

 The biggest difference with the old lightmapper is that the new one features proper path tracing, which results in better looking lightmaps.
 Also, the new lightmapper brings support for denoising using [Open Image Denoise](https://www.openimagedenoise.org/), which results in better-looking lightmaps in the same bake time range.
 On top of that, other quality of life improvements have been added or back-ported from 4.0, such as support for baking environment lighting, lightmap texture atlassing, per-object resolution scaling, cubic filtering of lightmaps at runtime, and last but not least, automatic disabling of baked lights, which eases up the pain of mixing baked and non-baked objects and light in the same scene.